fbpx

 How Plans Work

 Any plan with a monthly membership fee can be changed every 30 days.
-The only exception is the Try It plan which can be changed whenever you’d like to.
+The only exception is the Backup plan which can be changed whenever you’d like to.

 PLUS is an add-on benefit to any paid plan that removes the $1,000 at-fault damage fee in the event you’re in an accident.
 PLUS also removes any admin fees (such as ticket processing, etc.) and increases your per-trip mileage by an additional 100 miles.